7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 Since `plan` is just a value, we need to interpret it to create the actual object graph – `Injector`'s `produce` method is the default interpreter. `Injector` contains no logic of its own beyond interpreting instructions, its output is fully determined by the plan.
-This makes @ref[debugging](debugging.md#debugging) quite easy.

-Given that plans are data, it's possible to @ref[inspect them](debugging.md#pretty-printing-plans), test them or
+Plans being data, you may inspect @ref[inspect them](debugging.md#pretty-printing-plans), @ref[test them](debugging.md#testing-plans) or
-@ref[verify them at compile-time](other-features.md#compile-time-checks) before ever running the application.
+@ref[verify them at compile-time](distage-framework.md#compile-time-checks) before ever running the application.

 Objects in `distage` are always created exactly once, even if multiple other objects depend on them - they're `Singletons`.
 It's impossible to create non-singletons in `distage`, however it's possible to generate factory classes (@ref[Auto-Factories](#auto-factories))